 Heidi Christensen is a Public Affairs Specialist at the HHS Partnership Center.
 Her efforts focus on strengthening the capacity of faith and community organizations to respond to critical public health issues.
 Heidi has coordinated coalitions of diverse faith and community-based partners to address critical health issues including childhood obesity, diabetes, access to health care services, and the epidemic of addiction, as well as the social and economic issues challenging the health of our nation’s communities.
 In response to the opioid crisis, she created the Opioid Crisis Practical Toolkit for Faith and Community and the Roadmap to Recovery Support for Faith and Community Leaders: Getting Back to Work.
 Previously, at the Center for Interfaith Action on Global Poverty, she supported U.S. faith-based organizations on collaborative efforts addressing malaria and other health issues affecting the developing world.

-Ben O’Dell is the Program Specialist at the Center for Faith-based and Neighborhood Partnerships within the U.S. Department of Health and Human Services (HHS Partnership Center).
+Ben O’Dell is the Management Analyst at the HHS Partnership Center.
 Ben is a recognized expert on facilitating partnerships between faith-based, philanthropic, and community organizations and government at all levels.
 Ben’s interest in strengthening local faith-based and community leaders and community engagement principles to religious, community, and government interest has led him to develop deep relationships, knowledge, and expertise on a broad range of issues from strengthening fathers and families to strategies for bringing groups together in collaborative networks.
 Ben has served at the Partnership Center for over twenty years making him one of the longest-standing employees of any faith office across the federal government.
 Ben received his Master’s Degree in Organizational Development and Knowledge Management in 2007 from the School of Public Policy at George Mason University.
 Ben resides outside of Washington, D.C., with his wife, Kristin, and implements his own personal fatherhood initiatives with their two kids.